chesrowe/GMDiscord/README.md

 # GMDiscord
- Discord API integration for GameMaker LTS+.
+ Discord API bindings for GameMaker LTS+.
 Write Discord applications in pure GML and handle interactions via the Discord gateway.
 I am trying to get most of the major functionality from the API complete.
  The library follows the [Discord API documentation](https://discord.com/developers/docs/intro) pretty strictly, although not every optional parameter may have been implemented yet for a particular function.
  - Read the docs [here](https://github.com/chesrowe/GMDiscord/wiki/discordBot())